Black Widow: The MCU and its female superheroes

 Ok girl, you absolutely slayed it, just like we knew you would.
 Brie Larson’s Captain Marvel killed it at the box office and in our hearts.
-So with Avengers: End Game being the top topic on our lips right now, we think it’s high time for more femmes fronting Marvel movies.
+So with Black Widow being the top topic on our lips right now, we think it’s high time for more femmes fronting Marvel movies.

-Our all-time fave Netflix show, hard-drinking detective Jessica Jones, won’t return to screens anytime soon.
+Our all-time fave Netflix show, hard-drinking detective Jessica Jones, dropped its third season.
 A proposed Marvel all-female superhero movie is apparently in discussion – but not anywhere near production.
-We’re still waiting for Scarlett Johannson’s Black Widow and Sophie Turner’s Dark Phoenix to drop, so we may as well look at the coolest female heroes of the MCU.
+We’re still waiting for Scarlett Johansson’s Black Widow and Sophie Turner’s Dark Phoenix came and went with a whimper, so we may as well look at the other coolest female heroes of the MCU.

 Here’s our ranking of ten powerful Marvel women we’ve enjoyed watching on the big and small screens so far.